geometor/elements.bak/elements/01/propositions/opposing-angles-of-intersecting-lines-are-equal/index.rst

    :align: right
    :width: 300px

+..

+  I.15

-If two straight lines cut one another, they make the vertical angles [^I.15:1] equal to one another.
+  If two straight lines cut one another, they make the vertical angles [1]_ equal to one another.

-===
+  -- Euclid

 For let the straight lines `AB`, `CD` cut one another at the point `E`;